DKFZ-ODCF/setup-reference-data/README.md

 conda env create -n setup-reference-data -f "$repoRoot/conda.yml"
 ```

-You can then install a specific assembly and associated reference data by calling the `prepare.sh` script in the directory.
+You can then install a specific assembly and associated reference data by calling the `prepare.sh` script in the corresponding directory in the repository.
 The currently maintained assemblies are in the directory named like the primary assembly (e.g. `GRCh38`) and a variant subdirectory (e.g. `GRCh38_decoy_ebv_phiX`).

+Note that the scripts try to reduce downloads by saving caching the downloaded files in a `cache/` directory, in particular if you want to build reference files for multiple related assemblies.
+Obviously, this directory is not automatically removed after running the scripts.

 The scripts for the legacy assemblies should be in the `src/legacy` directory as soon as they are written.
 Until then only general information or protocol information are put into these directories (if possible).